ProgrammableEric/web_development_learning_tracker/React_note.md

   }
 ~~~
 - `componentWillUpdate` get called afterwards.
 It receives two arguments: `nextProps` and `nextState`.
-The main purpose of `componentWillUpdate` is to interact with things _outside_ of the React architecture.
+The main purpose of `componentWillUpdate` is to **interact with things _outside_ of the React architecture**.
 If you need to do non-React setup before a component renders, such as checking the `window` size or interacting with an API, then `componentWillUpdate` is a good place to do that.
 - `render`
 - `componentDidUpdate`